quantling/discriminative_lexicon_model/docs/source/incremental.rst

 ----------------------------------------------
 Incremental learning by a list of word indices
 ----------------------------------------------
 Learning events (i.e., which words to encounter) can be specified by indices of words as well.
-This can be useful when the `\mathbf{C}` and/or `\mathbf{S}` matrices contain duplicated word labels.
+This can be useful when the :math:`\mathbf{C}` and/or :math:`\mathbf{S}` matrices contain duplicated word labels.
 Duplicated rows can be an issue when word tokens are involved.
 Consider the following example:

 .. code-block:: python